 Whether you are a member of our congregation, a visitor to the area, or someone who is just curious about what happens in the Church, you are all equally welcome!

 We are a small but, we believe, a very welcoming and friendly Church sited in the historic town of Ilkley, West Yorkshire.

-We meet to worship every Sunday at 10.45am and most Sundays at 6-30pm, when we are joined by members of other denominations, as few churches in Ilkley have an evening service.
+We meet to worship every Sunday at 10.45am, and most Sundays at 6-30pm, when we are joined by members of other denominations, as only two churches in Ilkley have an evening service.
 Communion is normally served at the second morning service of the month (and the fifth if there is one!) as well as on the fourth evening of the month.